Jakestown

-Jakestown was a radio show hosted by Brian Jacques on BBC Radio Merseyside.
-One regular feature of this show concerned "The Mystery Tenor" which allowed Brian to indulge in his great enjoyment of tenor voices.
-Brian Jacques retired from radio in October 2006, and Jakestown is no more.
+Jakestown is a radio show hosted by Brian Jacques on BBC Radio Merseyside.
+One regular feature of this show concerned "The Mystery Tenor" which allowed Jacques to indulge in his great enjoyment of tenor voices.
+Brian Jacques retired from radio in October 2006, and Jakestown was cancelled.

 The programme's theme tune was a song, the words of which were: